iotaledger/tips/text/0005-white-flag/0005-white-flag.md

 - Eliminates the [Conflict spamming attack](https://iota.cafe/t/conflict-spamming-attack/232);
 - As conflicts are ignored in the balance computation, they do not need to be considered during tip selection of the nodes allowing much easier tip selection algorithms leading to increased TPS;
-- By using this approach in combination with an appropriate TSA, during regular use, no honest transaction will ever require re-attaching leading to increased CTPS;
+- By using this approach in combination with an appropriate TSA, during regular use, no honest message will ever require re-attaching leading to increased CTPS;
 - Does not come with added computation complexity by integrating nicely into already existing algorithms;

 # Detailed design

-First, let us define what it means for a bundle A to be:
+First, let us define what it means for a message A to be:

-- referenced (indirectly or directly) by bundle B: A is contained in the past cone of B;
+- referenced (indirectly or directly) by message B: A is contained in the past cone of B;
 - confirmed: A is referenced by a milestone;
 - applied: A is confirmed and applied to the ledger state;
 - ignored: A is confirmed but not applied;
 - conflicting: A would lead to an invalid ledger state if applied;

-In case of conflicting bundles with White Flag, a node applies only one bundle to the ledger state and ignores all the others.
-For this to work, all the nodes need to be sure they are all applying the same bundle; hence, the need for a deterministic ordering of the Tangle.
+In case of conflicting message with White Flag, a node applies only one message to the ledger state and ignores all the others.
+For this to work, all the nodes need to be sure they are all applying the same message; hence, the need for a deterministic ordering of the Tangle.

-First, this RFC proposes a deterministic ordering of the Tangle, then it explains which bundle is selected in case of conflicts.
+First, this RFC proposes a deterministic ordering of the Tangle, then it explains which message is selected in case of conflicts.

 **Note: this RFC is about ledger computation only.
-For this reason, it assumes that the past cone of a milestone has already been confirmed and all the referenced bundles have been validated.
-A bundle is considered valid if it is syntactically valid and its signatures are valid.
-In the event that an invalid bundle was encountered in the confirmation traversal, a node's expected behaviour would be to completely stop operations - and log the error - as it would mean the coordinator confirmed something it should not have.**
+For this reason, it assumes that the past cone of a milestone has already been confirmed and all the referenced messages have been validated.
+A message is considered valid if it is syntactically valid and its signatures are valid.
+In the event that an invalid message was encountered in the confirmation traversal, a node's expected behaviour would be to completely stop operations - and log the error - as it would mean the coordinator confirmed something it should not have.**

 ## Deterministically ordering the Tangle

-When a new milestone is broadcasted to the network, nodes will need to order the set of bundles it confirms.
+When a new milestone is broadcasted to the network, nodes will need to order the set of messages it confirms.

-A subset of the Tangle can be ordered depending on many of its properties (e.g. alphanumeric sort of the bundle hashes);
-however, to compute the ledger state, a graph traversal has to be done so it can be used to order the bundles in a deterministic order with no extra overhead.
+A subset of the Tangle can be ordered depending on many of its properties (e.g. alphanumeric sort of the message hashes); however, to compute the ledger state, a graph traversal has to be done so it can be used to order the messages in a deterministic order with no extra overhead.

-This ordering is then defined as a [topological ordering](https://en.wikipedia.org/wiki/Topological_sorting) because it respects the dependency of bundles, ensuring that the `parent1` and `parent2` of a bundle are applied before it.
-Since there are multiple valid topological orders for the same graph and in order to avoid conflicting ledger states it is required that all nodes apply bundles in the exact same order.
+This ordering is then defined as a [topological ordering](https://en.wikipedia.org/wiki/Topological_sorting) because it respects the dependency of messages, ensuring that the `parent1` and `parent2` of a message are applied before it.
+Since there are multiple valid topological orders for the same graph and in order to avoid conflicting ledger states it is required that all nodes apply messages in the exact same order.

 For this reason, this RFC propose an order that has to be rigorously followed by all node implementations.
-This order is the topological ordering generated by a post-order [Depth-First Search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search) starting from a milestone and by going first through `parent1` bundle, then `parent2` bundle and finally current bundles.
-Since only a subset of bundles is considered, the stopping condition of this DFS is reaching bundles that are already confirmed by another milestone.
+This order is the topological ordering generated by a post-order [Depth-First Search (DFS)](https://en.wikipedia.org/wiki/Depth-first_search) starting from a milestone and by going first through `parent1` message, then `parent2` message and finally current message.
+Since only a subset of messages is considered, the stopping condition of this DFS is reaching messages that are already confirmed by another milestone.

-## Applying first bundle(s) that does not violate the ledger state
+## Applying first message(s) that does not violate the ledger state

-If a conflict is occurring in the set of bundles confirmed by a milestone, nodes have to apply the first - with regards to the order previously proposed - of the conflicting bundles to the ledger and ignore all the others.
+If a conflict is occurring in the set of messages confirmed by a milestone, nodes have to apply the first - with regards to the order previously proposed - of the conflicting messages to the ledger and ignore all the others.

-Once a bundle is marked as ignored, this is final and cannot be changed by a later milestone.
+Once a message is marked as ignored, this is final and cannot be changed by a later milestone.

-Since the ledger state is maintained from one milestone to another, a bundle conflicting with a bundle already confirmed by a previous milestone would also obviously be ignored.
+Since the ledger state is maintained from one milestone to another, a message conflicting with a message already confirmed by a previous milestone would also obviously be ignored.

 ## Pseudo-code

-The following algorithm describes the process of updating the ledger state which is usually triggered by the arrival of a new milestone confirming many new bundles.
+The following algorithm describes the process of updating the ledger state which is usually triggered by the arrival of a new milestone confirming many new messages.

 Pseudo-code means that implementation details such as types, parameters, ..., are not important but that the logic has to be followed with care when implementing a node to avoid differences in the ledger state.